konsalex/gatsby-wordpress-migrate/README.md

 ## 🚀 Quick start

-Add this code at the end of the functions.php (on wordpress, go to Appearance > Editor > functions.php) of your wordpress theme to export the `<p>` tags so we'll be able to make your text breath ;)
+Add this code at the end of the functions.php (on wordpress, go to Appearance > Editor > functions.php) of your wordpress theme to export the `<p>` tags so we'll be able to make your text breath (otherwise they are not exported and we won't be able to say when paragraphs start/end) ;)

 ```php
 function codelight_content_export($content) {